trinibos1/trinibos1/README.md

 Hey, I’m **@trinibos1** 👋

 I’m a hardware-focused maker who loves mechanical keyboards, clean engineering, and anything you can build, solder, or bolt together.
-I’m big on custom keyboards and macropads, and I’m diving deep into PCB design, electronics, and firmware that brings hardware to life.
+I’m A keyabord Nerd

 ### 🔧 What I’m Doing